skills17/euroskills-web-development-2023/src/modules/module-e/INSTRUCTIONS.md

 Your task is to create a progressive web app for an AI news site.
 The backend is already provided to you with an OpenAPI specification explaining the available endpoints.
-The frontend has to be created from scratch.
+The frontend must be created from scratch.
 However, functionality is more important than look and feel.

 The app has the following requirements:

 - It can be installed on the user's device
 - There is one view, showing all recent news articles in a list
-- It has to work offline, meaning the last successfully loaded news articles are shown if the user does not have an Internet connection
+- It must work offline, meaning the last successfully loaded news articles are shown if the user does not have an Internet connection
 - Notifications about new articles can be received as explained below and open the app to the list view when clicked

 ### Notifications

 As the competition takes place in an offline environment, it is not possible to implement real push notifications.
-Therefore, they have to be implemented a bit differently and for this to work, the app needs to be always open.
+Therefore, they must be implemented a bit differently and for this to work, the app needs to be always open.

 - The app polls the provided endpoint every 10 seconds in the background
 - If there is a new article, a notification must be shown, but only if the app is not visible at the moment (open in the background or in another tab)